BMLP/bmlp.github.io/_posts/resources/2015-07-06-online-privacy-tools.md

 ---

-Privacytools.io is a site that has a vast number of vetted tools for protecting your online privacy.
-This page is a one stop location for the latest digital security tech.
+Privacytools.io is a one-stop shop for useful online privacy tools and resources.